-Amortizing intangibles are reviewed for impairment as events or changes in circumstances occur indicating that the carrying amount of the asset may not be recoverable.
-Indefinite lived intangibles are reviewed annually at year end for impairment.
+Amortizing and indefinite lived intangibles are reviewed for impairment as events or changes in circumstances occur indicating that the carrying amount of the asset may not be recoverable.
+Indefinite lived intangibles are also reviewed annually at year end for impairment.
 Cash flow and sales analyses are used to assess impairment.
 The estimates of future cash flows and sales involve considerable management judgment and are based upon assumptions about expected future operating performance which include Level 3 inputs such as annual growth rates and discount rates.
 Assumptions used in these forecasts are consistent with internal planning.
 The actual cash flows and sales could differ from management's estimates due to changes in business conditions, operating performance, economic conditions, competition, and consumer preferences.

-In connection with our annual impairment assessment conducted during the fourth quarter of 2022, we determined that the carrying amounts of three trade names exceeded their fair value as of September 24, 2022.
-As a result, the Company recorded an indefinite lived intangible asset impairment charge of \$1.0 million in the fourth quarter of 2022.
-The intangible asset impairment charge is reflected in Intangible asset impairment charges in the Consolidated Statements of Earnings.
-Of the total impairment charge, \$0.6 million related to trade names in the Food Service segment and \$0.4 million related to trade names in the Retail Supermarket segment.
+In connection with our annual impairment assessment conducted during the fourth quarter of 2023, we determined that the carrying amounts of three trade names exceeded their fair value as of September 30, 2023.
+As a result, the Company recorded an indefinite lived intangible asset impairment charge of \$1.7 million in the fourth quarter of 2023.
+The intangible asset impairment charges in the Consolidated Statements of Earnings.
+The \$1.7 million intangible asset impairment charge related to trade names in the Food Service segment.

+There were no intangible assets acquired in the fiscal year 2023.
 In fiscal year 2022, intangible assets of \$118.2 million were added in the food service segment from the acquisition of Dippin' Dots in the quarter ended June 25, 2022.
-There were no intangible assets acquired in fiscal year 2021.
-In fiscal year 2020, intangible assets of \$23.0 million were added in the frozen beverages segment from the acquisition of ICEE Distributors in the quarter ended December 28, 2019 and \$6.9 million from the acquisition of BAMA ICEE in the quarter ended March 28, 2020.
+There were no intangible assets acquired in the fiscal year 2021.

-Aggregate amortization expense of intangible assets for the fiscal years 2022, 2021 and 2020 was \$3.5 million, \$2.6 million, and \$3.2 million, respectively.
+Aggregate amortization expense of intangible assets for the fiscal years 2023, 2022 and 2021 was \$6.5 million, \$3.5 million, and \$2.6 million, respectively.

-Estimated amortization expense for the next five fiscal years is approximately \$6.7 million in 2023, \$6.4 million in 2024, \$5.8 million in 2025 and 2026, and \$4.8 million in 2027.
+Estimated amortization expense for the next five fiscal years is approximately \$6.2 million in 2024, \$5.6 million in 2025 and 2026, \$4.6 million in 2027, and \$4.2 million in 2028.